Office of Admissions

 - The receipt and evaluation of transfer credit is the responsibility of the Office of Admissions (https://www.usf.edu/admissions/).
 The Office of Admissions will evaluate the acceptability of total credits transferable to the University.
 The college of the student’s major will assign equivalent courses in determining which courses are applicable toward a specific degree at the University.
 In some instances, exact course equivalents will also be determined by other colleges that offer the same or similar courses as part of their programs of study.
 Transfer students should be prepared with personal copies of their transcripts of all past course work to discuss advisement and placement with the appropriate academic advisor and should contact the college of their major soon after registration so that an official evaluation may be completed.
 Transfer students from non-Florida institutions should also be prepared to submit course syllabi to assist USF faculty in the official evaluation.

-- USF will consider credits only from those institutions accredited by an accrediting agencies/commissions* at the time the credits are earned.
-(See * below for agencies recognized by USF.)
+- USF will consider credits from any accredited institutions at the time the credits are earned.
 Credits earned at an institution that is currently in “candidacy” status will not be considered for transfer credit until such time as the awarding institution receives full accreditation.
-Courses approved for transfer by the Statewide Course Numbering System (SCNS) from non-accredited institutions will be considered for transfer credit the same as credits from an institution accredited by either the Higher Learning Commission, the Middle States Commission on Higher Education, the New England Commission of Higher Education, the Northwest Commission on Colleges and Universities, the Southern Association of Colleges and Schools Commission on Colleges, or the WASC Senior College and University Commission if the course is offered at USF.
+Courses approved for transfer by the Statewide Course Numbering System (SCNS) from non-accredited institutions will be considered for transfer credits the same as credits from an accredited institution if the course is offered at USF.

-- Admitted students who wish to transfer courses from colleges or universities that are accredited by organizations and associations other than regional accrediting associations may request a review of those courses by contacting their academic advisors to initiate the process.
+- Admitted students who wish to transfer courses from colleges or universities that are not accredited may request a review of those courses by contacting their academic advisors to initiate the process.
 Students will be asked to submit detailed information about the content and standards for each course to be reviewed, including, but not limited to a detailed syllabus that contains the course description, prerequisites and co-requisites, major learning outcomes, textbooks, and the academic qualifications of the instructor.
 These materials will be submitted to the appropriate department and the office of Undergraduate Studies for review by the faculty and the process make take some time, during which no credit will be awarded until the department review is completed.
 Only those courses that appear to match courses currently offered by the university will be reviewed for transfer.

 - USF reserves the right to deny credit for specific courses.
 USF does not award transfer credit from institutions that it determines to be occupational, college preparatory/remedial, or vocational in nature, or for other reasons as determined by the Office of Articulation, except for work that is specifically approved as part of the Bachelor of Science in Applied Science program or approved by the academic department of the student’s major.